runawayhorse001/AutoFeatures/README.md

 # AutoFeatures: PySpark Auto Feature Selector

 This is our PySpark Auto Feature Selector library repositories.
-The site has published at https://runawayhorse001.github.io/AutoFeatures/
+The site has been published at https://runawayhorse001.github.io/AutoFeatures/

-The ``API`` can be found at:  .
+The ``API`` can be found at: https://runawayhorse001.github.io/AutoFeatures/.
 If you want to install it, you can

 ### Install from PyPI

-You can install the AutoFeatures from [PyPI](https://pypi.org/project/ ):
+You can install the AutoFeatures from [PyPI](https://pypi.org/project/AutoFeatures):

     pip install AutoFeatures